singh1114/blockchain-dev.xyz/_posts/2021-05-15-third-generation-blockchain-cardano.md

 How do `Ouroboros` works is a separate post of its own.
 We only want to discuss how it will help scale the TPS for a given chain.

 Ouroboros uses a proof of stack algorithm as compared to proof of work algorithm as used by the older version of cryptocurrencies.
-So, what it essentially does is that it choses a leader from all the nodes available for a given slot and allow only that to mine the transaction.
+So, what it essentially does is that it chooses a leader from all the nodes available for a given slot and allow only that to mine the transaction.

 With such a technique, we can have a probable secure network given more 51% of the nodes available for mining are not compromised.
 Remember 51% attack in Silicon Valley, this is what they were talking about.